 ALF has been fortunate to be served throughout its history by a strong and active board of directors, chaired by a cadre of regional leaders.

 Today’s board represents a remarkable and diverse array of talent.
-Randy Pond, Retired Executive Vice President, Operations, Cisco Systems Inc., serves as Chair, Karen King, Managing Director and Chief Legal Officer at Silver Lake serves as Vice-Chair, and Dotty Hayes, Retired Vice President, Internal Audit, Intuit, is Treasurer.
+Karen King, Managing Director and Chief Legal Officer at Silver Lake serves as Chair, John Hollar, President and CEO, The Vypoint Group serves as Vice Chair, and Dotty Hayes, Retired Vice President, Internal Audit, Intuit, is Treasurer.

 Founder Ann DeBusk